-Road helmets within this range may feature MIPS (or similar technology), provide exceptional ventilation and focus on improving aerodynamics.
-Weight also starts to significantly reduce as lighter materials and moulding outer shells are used.
-Expect to be approaching 200g for medium sized helmets at the upper end of this price range.
+Road helmets within this range may feature MIPS (or similar technology), provide exceptional ventilation and may improve aerodynamics.
+Weight also starts to significantly reduce as lighter materials and interal skeleton-like structures are used within the foam.
+Expect to be approaching 230g for medium sized helmets at the upper end of this price range.

 All helmets including full face mountain bike and triathlon specific helmets are now available, as is the latest technology.

 Inbuilt electronics that can communicate heart rate and head position are two of the most recent additions to road and triathlon helmets, reducing the need for the traditional chest strap and letting riders know their head position so they can optimise aerodynamics.
-Speaking of aerodynamics, that is a key focus for road helmets that now feature smooth surfaces with minimal vents or removable aeroshells.
+Speaking of aerodynamics, that is a key focus for road helmets that now feature smooth surfaces with minimal vents or removable aeroshells all whilst further reducing the weight.
 Some triathlon helmets even feature magnetically fastened eye shields or lens' to further improve aerodynamics.

-MIPS (or similar technology), secondary retention systems, comfortable straps and removable padding is expected for all types of helmets at this price range.
-On top of that, mountain helmets will feature adjustable visors and integrated camera mounts.
-Weight is reduced in road helmets to almost 200g (for size medium).
+MIPS (or similar technology), secondary retention systems, comfortable straps and removable padding is common for all types of helmets at this price range.
+On top of that, mountain bike helmets will feature adjustable visors and integrated camera mounts.

 We hope this buyer's guide has been helpful and provided some valuable information.
 You can browse BikeExchange for helmets, or search for your local bike shop to get further assistance.
-Thanks to Lazer, Bell and Fox Head for providing samples and insight in creating this article
+Thanks to Lazer, Bell, Fox Head, and POC for providing samples and insight in creating this article